Breus/json-masker/README.md

 ## Performance

 The `json-masker` library is optimized for a fast key lookup that scales well with a large key set to mask (or allow).
-The input is only scanned once and avoid allocations whenever possible.
+The input is only scanned once and avoids allocations whenever possible.

 ### Benchmarks

+For benchmarking, we compare the implementation against multiple baseline benchmarks, which are:
+- Counting the bytes of the JSON message without doing any other operation
-For benchmarks we compare against couple of baseline benchmarks: counting bytes without masking, using jackson to parse a json into `JsonNode` and iterate over replacing all the keys and naive regex replace.
-Generally our implementation is ~15-25 times faster than using jackson.
+- Using Jackson to parse a JSON message into `JsonNode` and masking it by iterating over and replacing all values corresponding to the targeted  keys
+- A naive regex masking (replacement) implementation.

+Generally our implementation is ~15-25 times faster than using Jackson (besides the additional benefits of no runtime dependencies and a convenient API out-of-the-box).

 ```text
 Benchmark                              (characters)  (jsonPath)  (jsonSize)  (maskedKeyProbability)   Mode  Cnt     Score   Error  Units